 The triterpenoid saponin content as well as a number of polysaccharides specific to the Gynostemma pentaphyllum species are the primarily active ingredients responsible for the plants immune modulating effects as an adaptogen.

-As a double-directional herbal substance, it can protect against various stress factors and help to modulate immune functions and maintain physiological homeostasis by either boosting under-activity or suppressing over-activity, depending on which is specifically required by the individual.
+As a double-directional herbal substance, it can protect against various stress factors and help to modulate immune functions by either boosting under-activity or suppressing over-activity, depending on which is specifically required by the individual.
 These effects are considerably enhanced when the herb is consumed on a regular basis over a long period of time.

 In earlier research, the immunomodulatory influence of the saponins in gynostemma was compared to the actions of ginseng and astragalus.
 Current studies also report the herbs ability to provide anticancer activity and usefulness as a potential adjuvant for chemotherapy treatment, especially for colon, lung and liver cancer.